Students at FMO

 Frequently Asked Questions

-Video content length over 15 hours.
+Video content length 14 hours.

 You’ll also get personalized, one-on-one support from me, so you can get your questions answered every step of the way.

 When you enroll in Financial Modeling for Mining course, you'll be able to ask me questions around how to apply what you're learning in the course (see the screenshots below).

 It's kind of sitting in the class asking me questions but through an ongoing email chain comments whenever you need help.